haoshao-nku/medical_seg/README.md

 #### Experiments

 > For training, testing and other details can be found at **/medical_seg/mmsegmentation/local_config/MCANet/readme.md**.

+## Acknowlegement

+Thanks [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) providing a friendly codebase for segmentation tasks.
+And our code is built based on it.

 ## Reference
 You may want to cite: